PRIrvin/JSON-RPC/README.md

 # JSONrpc
-JSONrpc is a LabVIEW library for generating and parsing [JSON-RPC](https://www.jsonrpc.org/) messages
+JSONrpc is a LabVIEW library for generating and parsing [JSON-RPC](https://www.jsonrpc.org/) messages.
+Initially developed for use by [Instrument Framework](https://github.com/levylabpitt/Instrument-Framework)

 ## Getting Started